-I tell myself this.
+I tell myself this often.
 I tell myself I believe it.
 I tell others I believe it.
-I even tell others to believe it of themselves!
+I even tell others to believe it of themselves.
 So why in the hell am I still afraid of judgement?

 Sitting on a rock, watching the darkening undulating ocean, I felt a calm stillness.
-The water lapped the rocks just below me, immediately sending ripples diagonally across the incoming soft swell.
-It was mesmerising.
 Every now and then, the seagulls overhead shrieked, as if reiterating that it was time to retreat.
-They wanted their territory to themselves.
+They wanted their territory back to themselves.
 I must admit, part of me agreed.
 It’s not often you’ll get me out past ten o’clock nowadays.
 Yet, here we were, an hour from midnight, waiting and watching, camera poised and angled just right.
-As we sat there waiting for the moon, to see her in the shadow of the Earth, I pondered her significance.
+And, as we sat there waiting for the moon, to see her in the shadow of the Earth, I pondered her significance.